-- NSF Cover Page. - · Information about Principal Investigators/Project Directors. - Table of Contents.
-This form will be automatically generated by FastLane or Grants.gov. - Project Summary: - limited to one page, - must separately address both NSF merit review criteria, intellectual merit and broader impacts; see the Grant Proposal Guide for instructions.
+- · NSF Cover Page. - Information about Principal Investigators/Project Directors. - Table of Contents.
+This form will be automatically generated by FastLane. - · Project Summary: - limited to one page, - must separately address both NSF merit review criteria, intellectual merit and broader impacts; see the Grant Proposal Guide for instructions.
 If either merit review criteria is not included in the summary, the proposal will be returned without review: - must also identify: the proposed sponsoring scientist(s) and the proposed host institution(s).

 Proposals for which the project summary does not separately address both NSF merit review criteria will be returned without review.
-See the Grant Proposal Guide or NSF Grants.gov Application Guide instructions.
+See the Grant Proposal Guide instructions.

-- Project Description, not to exceed ten (10) single-spaced pages (including figures, pictures, and tables), which must include the following information: - a detailed plan for research and education activities; - a detailed justification for the choice of the host institution(s) and sponsoring scientist(s), identifying collaborating scientist(s), relating the proposed work to current research and educational efforts at the host institution(s), and describing available facilities and resources;
+• Project Description, not to exceed ten (10) single-spaced pages (including figures, pictures, and tables), which must include the following information: (1) a detailed plan for research and education activities; (2) a detailed justification for the choice of the host institution(s) and sponsoring scientist(s), identifying collaborating scientist(s), relating the proposed work to current research and educational efforts at the host institution(s), and describing available facilities and resources; (3) a description of the applicant's long-term career goals and the role of this postdoctoral experience in achieving them.

-- a description of the applicant's long-term career goals and the role of this postdoctoral experience in achieving them - · References Cited.
-See the Grant Proposal Guide or NSF Grants.gov Application Guide for format. - Biographical Sketch, not to exceed two (2) pages.
-See the Grant Proposal Guide or NSF Grants.gov Application Guide for format.
-The Biographical Sketch must clearly include all information necessary to certify the applicant's eligibility, as well as all components described in the Grant Proposal Guide or NSF Grants.gov Application Guide. - NSF Budget Page.
-The stipend and activities allowance should be entered in, Participant Support Costs (Section F on the FastLane budget and Field E on the Grants.gov budget).
-Enter the \$58,000 stipend in F.1 (FastLane) or E.2 (Grants.gov) and the \$15,000 activities allowance in F.4 (FastLane) or E.5 (Grants.gov).
-The \$3,000 host institutional allowance and \$9,000 benefit allowance should be entered in Other Direct Costs; enter these allowances as a sum total of \$12,000 in G.6 (FastLane) or F.8 (Grants.gov).
+References Cited.
+See the Grant Proposal Guide for format.

+- Biographical Sketch, not to exceed two (2) pages.
+See the Grant Proposal Guide for format.
+The Biographical Sketch must clearly include all information necessary to certify the applicant's eligibility, as well as all components described in the Grant Proposal Guide. - NSF Budget Page.
+The stipend and activities allowance should be entered in, Participant Support Costs (Section F on the FastLane budget).
+Enter the \$58,000 stipend in F.1 and the \$15,000 activities allowance in F.4.
+The \$3,000 host institutional allowance and \$9,000 benefit allowance should be entered in Other Direct Costs; enter these allowances as a sum total of \$12,000 in G.6.
 A budget justification of no more than two pages should document and justify the estimated costs as organized in the budget components described above. - · Current and Pending Support.
 Include current and planned applications to other fellowship programs. - The letter of commitment, as described below, is considered to be Supplementary Documentation and is the only item permitted as supplementary documentation or appendices: - 1.
-The letter of commitment from the prospective host institution should be signed by both the department chair (or equivalent) and the proposed sponsoring scientist; - The letter should certify that the applicant's proposal has been read and approved by the proposed scientific mentor: - 3.
+The letter of commitment from the prospective host institution should be signed by both the department chair (or equivalent) and the proposed sponsoring scientist; - The letter should certify that the applicant's proposal has been read and approved by the proposed scientific mentor; - 3.
 That adequate facilities and support will be provided for the fellow; - 4.
 The letter should include a mentoring plan that discusses the role the proposed scientific mentor will play in the professional development of the fellow, and of the opportunities for training and research at the host institution that will be of particular benefit to the fellow. - 5.
-Should the applicant propose to hold the fellowship at more than one institution through the 2-year tenure, letters of commitment must be provided for all institutions involved; - 6.
-Since this program relies on reviewed proposals rather than applications, letters of recommendation will not be considered.
+Should the applicant propose to hold the fellowship at more than one institution through the 2-year tenure, letters of commitment must be provided for all institutions involved; - Since this program relies on reviewed proposals rather than applications, letters of recommendation will not be considered.
 Thus the letter of commitment from the institution should not constitute a letter of recommendation; - Some proposals may require other documentation before the final decision can be made, e.g., government permits and letters of collaboration.
 Their existence should be noted in the project description but they should not be included in the application.
 NSF may request them later.